 It is expected that by the end of the programme participants will have the ability to:

-* Evaluate, select and use an increasing range of strategies used in formative and summative assessment, student feedback and guidance to support student learning
+Evaluate, select and use an increasing range of strategies used in formative and summative assessment, participant feedback and guidance to support participant learning

-* Engage with and evaluate the effectiveness of policies, quality assurance and learning enhancement initiatives in HE for their effectiveness in supporting student learning
+Engage with and evaluate the effectiveness of policies, quality assurance and learning enhancement initiatives in HE for their effectiveness in supporting participant learning

-* Demonstrate a critical approach to designing effective environments, student support and guidance, and learning communities, that enhance the student learning experience.
+Demonstrate a critical approach to designing effective environments, participant support and guidance, and learning communities that enhance the participant learning experience.

 In addition to the above: